blynkkk/blueprints/ESP32 Blinking LED/README.md

 5. Create a new sketch

 ## 3. Prepare the Firmware and Upload It to Your Device
-Now you need to include TemplateID, AuthToken (unique identifier of your device) and WiFi credentials to the sketch
+When using Blynk, you need to place TemplateID, AuthToken, and WiFi credentials in your sketch.
+We will provide you with the sketch where all of this info is already included.
+Just follow the next steps:

 1. Click on the **Activate device** action in Template Home tab (this tab should open automatically once you've pressed the Use Blueprint button)
-2. Follow the proposed steps to prepare and upload the code
+2. Follow the provided steps steps to get a working sketch
+3. Upload the sketch to your device
-3. When code is uploaded, open the Serial Monitor to track connection progress.
+4. When code is uploaded, open the Serial Monitor to track connection progress.
 If all worked correctly, you should see an output similar to this:
 ```
 [28] Connecting to WiFi name
 [3644] Connected to WiFi